xitu/gold-miner/article/2020/microservices-the-right-solution-for-you.md

 # Microservices: The Right Solution for You?

-## Microservices: 5 Questions to Ask before Making that Decision

-#### 5 questions you should ask yourself before jumping into Microservices.

 I have been writing about Microservices for quite a few years, both its benefits and its downside.
 I also raised the flag for newbies not to jump into Microservices without having a proper understanding of the complexity they are getting into, by merely following the trend.

 When it comes to Microservices, the success stories and the concepts are truly mesmerizing.
 Having a collection of services of each doing one thing in the business domain builds a perfect image of a lean architecture.
 However, we shouldn’t forget that these services need to work together to deliver business value to their end-users.